On the operator norm of a Hermitian random matrix with correlated entries: Introduction

 where $\Pi_k$ denotes the set of partitions of $\{1,\dots,k\}$ and the index $j+1$ is to be interpreted $\mathrm{mod}\ k$, i.e., if $j=k$, then $a_ja_{j+1}=a_ka_1$.
 Observe that all terms involving~1-cumulants vanish due to \eqref{A1}.
 Hence, one can restrict the sum to partitions $\pi$ without singleton sets.
 The cumulant expansion~\eqref{cumu-expansion} is the main difference between the real symmetric and complex Hermitian case, as considering $H\in\C^{N\times N}$ requires replacing the cumulants by their complex counterparts.
 However, one can always reduce the argument to the real case by considering the real and imaginary parts of the random variables separately.
 Thus, from now on we assume $H$ to be real.
 We develop the estimates by first deriving suitable bounds for the products that only involve 2-cumulants, which include the leading terms, and then successively incorporating higher-order cumulants.
 The fast correlation decay from Assumption~\eqref{A3} implies that roughly half of the summations over the indices~$a_1,\dots,a_k$ yield a factor $N$, while the other half can be summed up with an~$N$-independent bound.
-Therefore, we introduce the following counting rule. \begin{crule}[CR]\labelR{CR} Every independent summation over an index $a_1,\dots,a_k$ in~\eqref{cumu-expansion} yields a contribution of order~$\sqrt{N}$. \end{crule} Note that bounding the leading terms requires an extra power of $N$ (see the proof of~\eqref{2-cumu-term} below) such that the factor $N^{-k/2-1}$ in~\eqref{cumu-expansion} is canceled out completely.
+To quantify this behavior, we introduce the following counting rule, which constitutes a useful property of a term involving $n\in\N_0$ summations. \begin{crule}[CR]\labelR{CR} A term involving several index summations and a product of cumulants satisfies the counting rule if every independent summation over an index $a_{i_1},\dots,a_{i_n}$ yields a contribution of order~$\sqrt{N}$. \end{crule} Whenever one can show that~\eqref{CR} holds for a given term, the counting rule allows to replace explicit bounds by cruder power counting arguments, which simplifies calculating the contribution to~\eqref{cumu-expansion}.
+Throughout the proof of~\eqref{est-by-const}, we, therefore, aim to show this property for as many terms as possible.
+Note, however, that bounding the leading terms requires an extra power of~$N$ compared to the counting rule (see the proof of Lemma~\ref{2-cumu-lemma} below).
+For these terms, the factor~$N^{-k/2-1}$ in~\eqref{cumu-expansion} has to be canceled out completely.